If you wish to apply for a visa to Latvia you are required to follow the steps below:

 Step 1 – Fill out/print/sign up the Online visa application form

 Fill out the Online visa application form.
 Upon completion of the online application form, print the form and sign it.
-You will receive the application form number and the security code after filling in the online form.

 !!!Note: if the submitted application form is incomplete or contains false information, your visa application may be denied.

 Step 2 – Collect all required documentation (see below)

 Carefully check that you have collected all required documentation (Basic documents + Supporting Documents + Additional Documents).
 All the documents submitted in Chinese (or any language other than English or Latvian) are required to be translated in English or Latvian.

 !!!Note: the consular officer may request additional documents upon submission depending on each individual case.

 1. call +86 10 853 230 09 or +86 10-853 211 09 (English/Chinese) and tell us your full name, purpose of your visit, OCMA invitation number, phone number and most convenient date and time for your visit.

 The reception hours are Monday, Wednesday, Thursday 9:30-11:30.